SverreWisloff/TackingMaster/README.md

  - Small fixes
  - Update wind-arrow
  - Add boat to illustrate heading

+ 1.XX
+ - New Menu-system
+ - Add settings for drawing N+E+S+W, and drawing the boat

 ## Please use it if you find it convinient